 With more of your clients doing business and providing services on the internet, a web application firewall (WAF) has become an essential part of a comprehensive security strategy.
-Web application firewalls address threats on various layers where communication — and cyberattacks — occur, unlike network firewalls that typically only protect the network and transport layers.
-How a WAF protects your clients’ websites and web applications, however, can differ from product to product.
+Web application firewalls address threats on various layers where communication – and cyberattacks – occur, unlike network firewalls that typically only protect the network and transport layers.
+However, how a WAF protects your clients’ websites and web applications can differ from product to product.

 Evaluate these web application firewall features as you compare solutions to keep your clients and your business secure:

 In a distributed denial-of-service (DDoS) attack, hackers flood a website or service with too much traffic, causing it to crash.
 Leading web application firewall features include measures to defend against DDoS exploits, such as:

 - Geoblocking: Traffic with IP addresses from specific countries or regions is not permitted.

-- IP and domain reputation: A web application firewall can block traffic from IP addresses or domains where spam or high volumes of traffic originate.
+- IP and domain reputation: A web application firewall can block traffic from IP addresses or domains where spam or high traffic volumes originate.

-- Bandwidth throttling: WAF technology allows you to set request thresholds or rate limit to control traffic and prevent floods.
+- Bandwidth throttling: WAF technology allows you to set request thresholds or rate limits to control traffic and prevent floods.

 - Request filtering: This function blocks the types of HTTP requests that can reach the server.
-It rejects requests based upon preset rules.
+It rejects requests based on preset rules.

 - Load balancing: This capability allows traffic to be rerouted from one server to another, making it harder to overload a single resource.

 AI and Machine Learning

 A significant cybersecurity challenge is stopping zero-day attacks.
-While it’s relatively straightforward to block known attacks, zero-day attacks are not known.
-They exploit vulnerabilities that developers haven’t patched or, in some cases, haven’t discovered yet.
+While blocking known attacks is relatively straightforward, zero-day attacks are not known.
+Instead, they exploit vulnerabilities that developers haven’t patched or, in some cases, haven’t discovered yet.

 Artificial intelligence (AI) and machine learning can analyze traffic to identify potentially harmful code, even if it’s part of a previously unknown type of attack.
 Web application firewalls with these features dynamically monitor traffic for atypical behavior or traits.
-Advanced systems evaluate the suspect code to determine if it’s a threat and stop it.
+Then, advanced systems evaluate the suspect code to determine if it’s a threat and stop it.